 - COA employees, Ken Wilson and Amber Daniels, purchased flashlights and secured bags of ice to distribute to residents in the buildings.
-The ice was important for seniors who needed to preserve medications
+The ice was important for older adults who needed to preserve medications

-With no power and growing concerns about spoiling food, COA’s Director of Procurement and Provider Services, Randy Quisenberry, reached out to LaRosa’s Pizzeria to see if they could provide hot meals to the residents in the buildings.
+With no power and growing concerns about spoiling food, COA’s Director of Provider Services, Randy Quisenberry, reached out to LaRosa’s Pizzeria to see if they could provide hot meals to the residents in the buildings.
 Within just a few hours, LaRosa’s delivered hot spaghetti meals, including salad, bread sticks and condiments, to residents in both buildings – 115 meals in all.
 LaRosa’s returned the next day, April 10, when power was still out at one of the buildings.

 Meanwhile, Quisenberry and his team worked with meals provider, Meals on Wheels Southwest OH & Northern KY, to deliver a two-day supply of shelf-stable meals to residents at both buildings.

 After the meals were delivered to AHEPA 127-II, Quisenberry spoke with the building’s manager.
 “She said the residents were extremely grateful for this support from COA," Quisenberry reported.
 "They were all worried because they had no way to prepare food for today.”

 COA later received a letter of thanks and appreciation from AHEPA Management Company’s Regional Manager, Dale Parsons.
 In the letter, Parsons said, “For your agency to step up and help us out without even being asked is outstanding.
 This is truly a testament of how your agency cares about our senior community.
 We are eternally grateful and thankful to you and your staff for what you provided at a time of need.”